 “But what did that DO for the military effort?”
 I said.
 “I mean, how did that help the armored corps exactly?”

-Finally, she pulled up and stared out me with a slightly opened mouth and wide eyes.
+Finally, she pulled up and stared out me with a slightly opened mouth and wide-open eyes.

 I realized I’d crossed some kind of line, but wasn’t sure what.

 “I honestly wish to understand,” I tried to explain.
 “That’s why I keep asking.
+I'm not trying to argue with you.
 I’m honestly trying to understand why a girl serving in the armored corps is so important.”

 Then she stared at me one moment more, turned around, and left.